MPdeM/NLP_JobPostings/README.md

 # ML, NLP
 ## 1 Data Pre-process
-Dataset is freele available at Kaggle [Kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction/version/1).
-Data was loaded Jupyter or CoLab and was cleaned.
-The data was uploaded to S3 bucket.
+Dataset is freely available at [Kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction/version/1).
+The data was uploaded to S3 bucket and was loaded Jupyter or CoLab for cleaning and further analysis.
 ## 2 Feature Extraction:
 Once cleaned, we will focus on the "description" to do the text analysis.
 The text is transformed into numerical feature vectors using [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) and [Term frequency and Inverse Document Frequency, TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).